DMGDy/ECE4820-Presentation/README.md

 # ECE4820 Senior Design II Presentation Repo

+# Claims Investigation Committee Multi-Testing Input Device

+Copyright (c) 2024 Dylan Matthew-Garza
+All rights reserved.

+This project represents original work completed as part of Western Michigan University senior design project in collaboration with ZF Group.

+While this repository is public for demonstration and educational purposes, all rights are reserved.
+Unauthorized copying, modification, distribution, or use for commercial purposes is strictly prohibited without explicit permission from the copyright holder.

+Primary architect and implementer: Dylan Matthew-Garza

 This should contain all presentations for the class with directories named by the date to deliver the presentation.